pxsswordprotected/dialectic/README.md

 # Dialectic

 A philosophy learning platform built on first principles from the science of learning.
-Dialectic applies techniques like spaced repetition, mastery-based progression, knowledge graphs, and active retrieval practice to teach propositional logic.
+Dialectic applies techniques like spaced repetition, mastery-based progression, knowledge graphs, and active retrieval practice to teach different branches of philosophy.

 Built as an undergraduate independent study project under Dr. Xing Liu.